Arabian-vACC/library/docs/policies/atc_operations/controller_operations_policy.md

 The following role is used by the Arabian vACC Marketing Department to request controllers to express their interest in specific positions for upcoming events.

 #### ATC Support Requests
 Controllers working top-down or handling excessive traffic may use this role to request support from lower-level controllers.
 This role is intended for situations where a controller is managing high-level traffic and requires assistance from a lower controller at a specific location.
+The role should be used in the discord channel 🚩│atc-marketplace

 For example, a controller managing Dubai Arrivals while also handling traffic on the ground at multiple airports (e.g., Al-Maktoum, Dubai, and Sharjah) may use this role to request support from aerodrome controllers.